 In banking or business-critical cryptography, we can differentiate between three different areas:

-- The applications that require access to keys to perform a cryptographic operation.
+- The applications that need access to private and secret keys to perform a cryptographic operation.

-- The device where the keys are stored and used to perform the cryptographic operation.
-This is typically a hardware security module (HSM).
+- The device stores the keys and is utilized to perform the cryptographic operation.
+Typically, this is a hardware security module (HSM).

 - The system that controls and manages the lifecycle of the most important keys.
 This is commonly known as a crypto key management system (CKMS).